 The Chosin Reservoir

-Veteran Frank Abasciano describes how it felt to be in the Chosin Reservoir alongside a WWII Battle of the Bulge veteran.
-He remembers being trapped there for several nights and that the WWII veteran said that their situation in Korea was worse.
-Frank Abasciano explains how they "didn't even have a chance to be afraid."
+Frank Abasciano describes how it felt to be in the Chosin Reservoir alongside a WWII Battle of the Bulge veteran.
+He remembers being trapped there for several nights and that the WWII veteran said their situation in Korea was worse than his prior experience in WWII.
+He explains how they "didn't even have a chance to be afraid."

 Escaping the Chosin Reservoir with Frostbite

-Frank Abasciano was a radioman and had communication between the companies.
+Frank Abasciano shares he was a radioman and sorted communication between the companies.
 He describes how cold the Chosin Reservoir felt and his frostbite.
 He explains that they only had a pair of combat boots.
-He still suffers the effects of the frostbite today.
+He notes that he still suffers the effects of the frostbite.

 [Beginning of Recorded Material]